IndomieGorengSatu/Mie/README.md

-## How do you get a baby alien to sleep?
-You rocket.
+## What did the 0 say to the 8?
+Nice belt.